 Exhibit 19 shows goods (Census Basis) that are seasonally adjusted for selected countries and world areas.
-Unlike the commodity-based adjustments discussed above, these adjustments are developed and applied directly at the country and world area levels.
+Unlike the adjustments commodity-based discussed adjustments are developed and applied directly at the country and world area levels.
 For total exports and imports, data users should refer to the commodity-based totals shown in the other exhibits.
 The seasonally adjusted country and world area data will not sum to the seasonally adjusted commodity-based totals because the seasonally adjusted country and world area data and the commodity-based totals are derived from different aggregations of the export and import data and from different seasonal adjustment models.
 Data users should use caution drawing comparisons between the two sets of seasonally adjusted series.